 Welcome to the project page for ITAPA.
 Learn more about the UK’s needs for a more integrated process for producing air pollution risk assessments, the Dutch Integrated Approach to Nitrogen, and how JNCC is helping the Inter-Agency Air Pollution Group seek solutions through an integrated risk assessment tool.

-The ITAPA project is currently in its scoping stage.
 This webpage gives a brief overview of the proposed tool and how it could help the UK meet its international air pollution targets.
 It also provides links to resources from the stakeholder workshop held in May 2020, including the workshop report.